mre/endler.dev/content/2019/tinysearch/index.md

 I immediately knew that I wanted something like this for my homepage.
 My idea was to directly ship the bloom filters and the search code to the browser.
-I could serve a small, static search engine without the need for a backend.
+I could finally serve a small, static search engine without the need for a backend!

 ## Headaches

 The disillusionment came quickly.

-I had no idea how to bundle and minimize the generated bloom filters, let alone run them on the clients.
+I had no idea how to bundle and minimize the generated bloom filters, let alone run them on clients.
 The original article briefly touches on this:

 > You need to implement a Bloom filter algorithm on the client side.
 This will probably not be much longer than the inverted index search algorithm, but it’s still probably a bit more complicated.

-I didn't feel confident enough with JavaScript to pull this off.
+I didn't feel confident enough in my JavaScript skills to pull this off.
-Back then in 2013, NPM was three years old and WebPack just turned one, so I also didn't know where to look for existing solutions.
+Back then in 2013, NPM was a mere three years old and WebPack just turned one, so I also didn't know where to look for existing solutions.

 Unsure what to do next, my idea remained a pipe dream.

 ## A new hope

-Five years later, in 2018, the web was a different place.
-Web bundlers were ubiquitous and the Node ecosystem was flourishing.
+Five years later, in 2018, the web had become a different place.
+Bundlers were ubiquitous and the Node ecosystem was flourishing.
-One thing in particular revived my dreams about the tiny static search engine: the advent of [WebAssembly].
+One thing in particular revived my dreams about that tiny static search engine: the advent of [WebAssembly].

 > WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable target for compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications. [[source][WebAssembly]]

-This meant that I could use a language that I was more familiar with to write the client-side code - Rust!
+This meant that I could use a language that I was more familiar with to write the client-side code &mdash; Rust!

 I started my journey with a [prototype back in January 2018](https://github.com/mre/tinysearch/commit/82c1d36835348718f04c9ca0dd2c1ebf8b19a312).
 It was just a direct port of the Python version above: